Side Effects and Safety Information

 Possible severe side effects of BENLYSTA:

-Immunosuppressive agents, including BENLYSTA can cause serious side effects.
+Immunosuppressive agents, including BENLYSTA, can cause serious side effects.
 Some of these side effects may cause death.
 The following are serious adverse reactions that have occurred in patients receiving BENLYSTA:

 • Infections